 Self-regulation involves the ability to cooperate and compromise.

-In the stages of play leading up to the cooperative stage, children tend to work on their own tasks, meaning compromise is not as necessary.
+In the stages of play leading up to the cooperative play stage (such as the solitary play, onlooker play, and unoccupied play stages), children tend to work on their own tasks, meaning compromise is not as necessary.

 When children are required to work on a common play task with other children, they need to self-regulate.
 They cannot do whatever they want.
 Sometimes they will have to: